WallStreetMojo

 4. Due to defensive nature, its growth is slow as compared to other fast-growing industries.

-5. Provide a low rate of return to the investors as compared to luxury industries.
+5. Provide a low rate of return to the investors compared to luxury industries.

-6. The profits of defensive industries are limited as there are continuous checks by the government.
+6. The profits of defensive industries are limited as the government has continuous checks.

 7. The legal formalities and licensing are more complex in these industries.